 Highlights of Ginkakuji Temple

-Ginkaku(Kannonden) is one of “Kyoto’s three great pavilions” along with Kinkaku and Hiunkaku (in Nishi Honganji Temple).
-It is a two-story building.
-The first floor is built in the style of samurai residences from about 14th to 16th centuries.
-It was once used as a residence.
-The second floor is a Buddhist hall, where a statue of Kannon Bodhisattva is enshrined.
-There is a phoenix at the top of the roof of Ginkaku (Kannonden), which is said to protect Kannon Bodhisattva.
+The Main Hall of Ginkakuji Temple (Kannon-den) is considered one of the “Three Pavilions of Kyoto,” along with Kinkakuji Temple and Nishi Honganji Temple.
+The pavilion is two stories high.
+The first floor was constructed in the style of a samurai residence from the 14th to 16th centuries and was originally used as a residence.
+The second floor is a Buddhist hall where Kannon Bodhisattva is enshrined.
+At the top of the pavilion’s roof, you’ll find a “phoenix” that is said to protect the Kannon Bodhisattva.

-The building at the back of the garden is called Togudo Hall.
-It was originally used as a study, but later was used as a tea room.
-It is said to be the prototype of the modern tea room and has been designated as a national treasure.
+At the back of the garden is a building known as Togudo Hall.
+Originally used as a study, it later became a tea room.
+It is considered a prototype of modern tea rooms and is designated as a national treasure.

-If you go further along the route, you will find a spring water well.
-It is said that the shogun who built Ginkakuji Temple used the spring water here to make tea.
-This stream connects to a pond in the garden of Ginkakuji Temple.
-The high-quality spring water still flows out today and is used for modern tea ceremonies.
-There was hardly any noise around, and it was a quiet nice atmosphere.
+Continuing along the path, you’ll come across a spring water well.
+The water from this spring was once used by the shogun to make tea.
+This stream connects to a pond in the Ginkakuji Temple garden.
+The high-quality spring water still flows and is used in modern tea ceremonies.
+The surrounding area is incredibly quiet and peaceful.

 Information of Ginkakuji Temple

-Nearby tourist spots include Tetsugaku-no-michi(Philosopher’s Path).
+Nearby tourist spots include Philosopher’s Path.
 If you’re interested, please check out the article below.